MariowIsUseless/TheCommandPromptClock/README.md

-# TheCommandPromptClock
+# The Command Prompt Clock™️
 A clock that remember the 85's when powering on MS-DOS and the clock propt shows up.
 The default color is green, but you can edit it using the insructables.

+The milliseconds aren't perfect, because of the updste process, if you have a faster Command Prompt updater than me, you can experience the old times, a lot better!

 - How to modify the color.

 First, right click on the .bat file and click "Edit"

-Then search for "color" and then modify the number.
+Then search for "color" and then modify the number (like 01=blue 02=green 03=light green...)

 Finally, click save and you have now edited your color!